 Luminescence Children’s Choir

-Luminescence choristers also have the opportunity to participate in Sight-Singing School.
-Sight-Singing School is a three-year program taught by Chloe Lankshear, designed to develop choristers' music literacy, theory and aural skills.
-Sight-Singing classes run separately from regular rehearsals, and are offered to our choristers at no additional cost.
+Luminescence Children's Choir choristers also have the opportunity to participate in Sight-Singing School, a three-tiered program designed to develop choristers' music literacy, theory and aural skills.
+Sight-Singing classes are offered to choristers at no additional cost.

 FREQUENTLY ASKED QUESTIONS

 What do I have to do in my audition?

 Choristers will be asked to sing one song or an excerpt of a song lasting up to two minutes from memory.
 You may sing with or without live accompaniment (if required, applicants must provide their own accompanist).

 You will also be asked to take a short aural test including melodic memory and sight-singing.